Enfield’s Trash Outsourcing Report: Keep It In-House

 Anyone who’s worked for a sizable company likely knows someone affected by outsourcing.
 Few speak well of it.

-As a former tech reporter at Computerworld, I covered IT management, which often meant reporting on outsourcing.
+As a former tech reporter at Computerworld and Informa TechTarget, I covered IT management, which often meant reporting on outsourcing.
 Companies rarely wanted to talk.
 My job was to find the IT workers losing their jobs and report what was really happening.
 One company was Mass Mutual.

-Some employees—likely in Enfield—were training their replacements.
+Some employees were training their replacements.
 IT workers know the term: “knowledge transfer.”
 Their work was being moved overseas, where wages were far lower.

 Mass Mutual employees called it “a never-ending funeral.”
 Some were close to breaking down.
 I heard the same from workers at Southern California Edison, Disney, the University of California, and Northeast Utilities.
-I broke those stories.
-They led to Congressional hearings.
-Lawmakers were told mass outsourcing was rare.
-That was false.
-The only way to prove it was to show how widespread it really was.
+Those stories eventually reached Congress.
+That only happened because workers were brave enough to tell their stories—and because what they described wasn’t rare.

 It’s hard to speak with these workers and not absorb their grief and anger.
 They did nothing wrong.
 They were good at their jobs.
 I suspect that’s how Public Works employees feel now.
 It’s brutal to lose your job to outsourcing.
 They don’t deserve it.